Updated on August 11th, 2021 by Bob Ciura

 Inter Pipeline’s FFO/share declined by about ~50% during the last recession, although much of this was a retracement after a significant run-up starting in 2007.
 The company recovered its previous level of profitability shortly thereafter.

-One straightforward alternative is to compare the company’s current dividend yield to its long-term historical average dividend yield.
-Inter Pipeline currently pays a monthly dividend of $0.04 in Canadian currency, which works out to approximately $0.29 per share annually in U.S. dollars.
+Investors can compare the company’s current dividend yield to its long-term historical average dividend yield.
+Inter Pipeline currently pays a monthly dividend of $0.04 per share, or $0.48 per share annualized.
+This works out to approximately $0.38 per share annually in U.S. dollars.
+With a recent share price of ~$15.93, Inter Pipeline stock yields 2.4%.

 Note: As a Canadian stock, a 15% dividend tax will be imposed on US investors investing in the company outside of a retirement account.
 See our guide on Canadian taxes for US investors here.